mmundy42/mackinac/README.rst

 You can also reconstruct and gap fill models using the ModelSEED service for any organism with a genome available in PATRIC.
-In addition, there are functions to help manage and view ModelSEED models.
+In addition, there are functions to manage and work with ModelSEED models.

 The documentation is browseable online at
 `readthedocs <https://cobrapy-modelseed.readthedocs.org/en/stable/>`_